I CONGRESO INTERNACIONAL

 Scientific Committee:

-• Dr. Ignacio Tamayo Alvarez, University of Granada (Spain)
+• Dr. Maria Carmen Cuellar Padilla, University of Córdoba (Spain)

 • Dr. Teresa Cunha, University of Coimbra (Portugal)